thafryer/nextjs-graphql/README.md

-# TypeScript Next.js example
+# thaFryer's GraphQL Playground

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This is a really simple project that I use to play around with GraphQL.

+## Tech Stack

+- Framework: NextJS (React)
+- Styling: TailwindCSS
+- Database: Supabase (Postgresql)
+- DB ORM: Prisma
+- GraphQL Server and Client: Apollo

 ## Deploy your own